Delegated portfolio management with random default: Optimal contract and investment strategy

 \subsection{Optimal investment with random horizon: solving the agent problem}

-A common approach in the continuous stochastic optimisation literature is based on solution of Backward Stochastic Differential Equations (BSDEs) by solving a martingale optimality principle.
-We refer the reader to \cite{hu2005utility} for a detailed explanation of the method in a continuous setting and to \cite{morlais2009utility,kharroubi2013mean,jeanblanc2015utility} for extensions to discontinuous processes or default time.
+A common approach in the continuous stochastic optimization literature is based on the solution of Backward Stochastic Differential Equations by solving a martingale optimality principle.
+We refer the reader to \cite{hu2005utility} for a detailed explanation of the method in a continuous setting and to \cite{morlais2009utility,kharroubi2013mean,jeanblanc2015utility} for extensions to discontinuous processes or default times.
 The general idea is to generate a family of super-martingales $(R^\pi)$ indexed by the control variable, in our case the investment strategy $\pi$, with terminal condition the objective function of the agent $J^A$ at time $T\wedge \tau$.
-If we are able to find a specific control $\hat\pi$ such that $R^{\hat\pi}$ is a martingale, this control is optimal for \eqref{pbAgent}, and the optimal value is given by the process indexed by the optimal control at time $0$.
+If we are able to find a specific control $\hat\pi$ such that $R^{\hat\pi}$ is a martingale, this control is optimal for \eqref{pbAgent}, and the optimal value is given by the process corresponding to the optimal control at time $0$.